-Well actually, for me, it is just the start of making some longer lasting changes.
-Apparently it takes 45 days to break a bad habit or form a new one and so I still have 30 days of work to do!
+Well actually, for me, it is just the start of making some longer lasting changes; they say it takes 45 days to break a bad habit or form a new one and so I still have 30 days of work to do!
 First of all, I have to admit that I did have a coffee on Saturday – I know there’s no excuse but I was in the Trafford Centre, where you are never more than a few metres from a coffee bar, and it was just a single shot.

 Anyway, afterwards I went to the Nespresso store, where I was urged to try their new range of super-intense coffees by a totally hyper sales assistant but I opted for a decaf – so I felt that kind of redeemed me!
 (I stocked up on supplies though!)